clerk/clerk-sdk-node/README.md

 #### verifySession(sessionId, sessionToken)

-Verifies whether a session with a given id corresponds to the provided session token:
+Verifies whether a session with a given id corresponds to the provided session token.
+Throws an error if the provided id is invalid.

 ```ts
 const sessionId = 'my-session-id';